 Diet and lifestyle changes

-If you only have indigestion occasionally, you may not need to see your GP for treatment.
+If you only have indigestion occasionally, you may not need to see your pharmacist or GP for treatment.
 It may be possible to ease your symptoms by making a few simple changes to your diet and lifestyle, summarised below.

 Being overweight puts more pressure on your stomach, making it easier for stomach acid to be pushed back up into your gullet (oesophagus).
 This is known as acid reflux, and is one of the most common causes of indigestion.